juanburgos/100-days-of-code/log.md

 ### Day35  #100DaysOfCode

-3/10/2019: Learned how to add methods to constructor functions in JavaScript.
+3/10/2019: learnt how to add methods to constructor functions in JavaScript.
 Now I understand how that bit of code that makes audio play is built. 🤯

 ### Day36  #100DaysOfCode